KlestDedja/Bellatrex/ROADMAP.md

 ## Near-term goals (v0.x series)

 - Expand integration tests
 - Track coverage % in CI and target >80%.
+To reach this:
+    - Refactor the GUI code completely

 ### New features